nfonseca/kubernetes/README.md

 # kubernetes

-Repo to store some yaml files for learning k8s
+This is a place where I keep some very simple yaml files that I am building along my kubernetes learning journey.